MJoergen/ym2151_old/Design_Notes.md

 augmented with the sign.
 Therefore the width of the ROM need only be 11 bits.
 This is the constant C\_EXP\_WIDTH.

+### Experiments with the emulator
+Choosing a decay rate of $0B and a key code of $4A, the output volume decreases by a rate of 96 dB pr 1795 ms. However, the voltage only decreases at half the rate, i.e. at roughly 96 sB pr 3600 ms. This is approximately in agreement with the documentation which gives the value 3444 ms.

+### DSP
+Attenuation is achieved by using the DSP to multiply the sine output by a decaying factor.
+The decay itself is achieved by a simple shift and subtract.
+For instance, shift by 6 and subtract gives a decay factor of 1-2^(-6), which is the same as 0.136 dB.
+So to achieve full attenuation at 96 dB requires 704 reductions.
+However, the attenuation factor must have a significant amount of precision for this to work.